pnp/sp-dev-fx-extensions/samples/react-msal-bot/README.md

   | Direct Line Secret        | The bot Direct Line channel secret.
 You can get this value in the *"Channels"* option from the bot Azure resource.
   | Tenant Id                 | The Office 365 tenant id.
 You can get this value in the [Azure AD portal](https://support.office.com/en-us/article/Find-your-Office-365-tenant-ID-6891b561-a52d-4ade-9f39-b492285e2c9b).

 - Execute the script targeting your Office 365 tenant.
+Make sure the latest [PnP Cmdlets](https://github.com/SharePoint/PnP-PowerShell/releases) are installed on your machine.

 ## Debug your bot locally ##